IT-Academy-BCN/nodeInitialDemo/README.md

 About has option to get back to logon via logo or clickable text.
 ![chat_about](https://user-images.githubusercontent.com/100954079/196165481-3fda4bf7-7f6e-4f31-90aa-7351c1cf6fd8.png)

 After successful authentication user gets access to app.
+There are a list of rooms and one of users.
 ![chat_main](https://user-images.githubusercontent.com/100954079/196164700-c9cfa09c-dbbb-4839-9397-834b8fda7ae2.png)